-This helps writers to connect the readers with their story, the characters and builds an emotional attachment into reader heart evoking emotions through this technique of storytelling.
+This helps writers to connect the readers with their story, and the characters and builds an emotional attachment into the reader’s heart evoking emotions through this technique of storytelling.

 This writing style is attributed to a popular Russian playwright Anton Chekhov, who quoted:

-Note: When using show don’t tell writing style try to avoid the use any emotion explaining words like happy, angry, sad, frustrated etc. and also all basic sensory words like heard, felt, terrified etc. as far as possible .
+Note: When using show don’t tell writing style, as far as possible, try to avoid the use of any emotion explaining words like happy, angry, sad, frustrated, and also all basic sensory words like heard, felt, terrified, etc.

 Understand Show don’t tell with these simple examples.